CiscoDevNet/webex-integration-sample/README.md

 **You're all set.
 Restart your integration, and give it a try: [http://localhost:9090](http://localhost:9090)**

-This step by step guide explained how to register a Spark Integration running on a local developer environment.
+This step by step guide explained how to register a Webex Integration running on a local developer environment.
 In the real-world, you will want to deploy your integration, and register its public URL rather than your local machine's.
-Check the DevNet learning lab: ['Deploy a Cisco Spark Integration'](https://learninglabs.cisco.com/tracks/devnet-express-cloud-collab-soft-dev/creating-spark-integrations-sd/collab-spark-intd-heroku/step/1) for detailled instructions.
+Check the DevNet learning lab: ['Deploy a Webex OAuth Integration'](https://learninglabs.cisco.com/tracks/devnet-express-cloud-collab-soft-dev/creating-spark-integrations-sd/collab-spark-intd-heroku/step/1) for detailled instructions.

-## Spark Widget
+## Integrating with Webex Teams Widgets

-Now that you know the basics about Cisco Spark integrations, you can leverage other REST Resources but also the Spark SDKs and Widgets.
+Now that you know the basics about Webex Integrations, you can leverage not only REST API Resources but also the full set of Webex Teams SDKs and Widgets.

-To experiment with the Spark Widget, simply launch the `widget.js` sample with 2 environment variables:
+To experiment with the Webex Teams Widget, simply launch the `widget.js` sample with 2 environment variables:
 - BOT_TOKEN: place the token of a bot
 - SPACE_ID: place the identifer of a Space that the bot is part of

-Once granted authorization to open the widget, the sample will add the user to a demo space, and display the Space Widget.
+Once granted authorization to open the widget, the sample will add the user to a demo space, and display the 'Space' Widget.

-_Note that the OAuth list of scopes has been changed to `spark:all` as required by the Spark Widget.
-If you want to run this sample, you'll need to open the Spark for developers portal, and modify the list of scopes that can be requested by your Spark Integration to spark:all._
+_Note that the OAuth list of scopes has been changed to `spark:all` as required by the 'Space' Widget.
+To successfully run this sample, open the [Webex for Developers](https://developer.webex.com) portal, and change the list of scopes that can be requested by your OAuth Integration to **spark:all**_

 ```
 BOT_TOKEN=<your-token> SPACE_ID=<demo-space> node widget.js